The Coburg Bar

 The Blue Bar at The Berkeley

 The Blue Bar is one of London’s best bars serving sophisticated, colourful cocktails in a striking, blue, art deco-accented interior.
-The ambience is always lively and it is a popular haunt with celebrities.
+The ambience is always lively.

 The Champagne and Martini Bar at the Franklin Hotel in Knightsbridge is beautiful.